 1. Attend a Disabilities Information Session

-Information Sessions are held weekly (view schedule).
-We highlight important differences between high school special education and college disabilities services, rights and responsibilities, procedures, documentation, college expectations, types of supports available, advising options and parent questions.
-Most attendees find this information helpful.
-To make your reservation, call Learning Center Reception at (603) 230-4027.
+Information Sessions are held weekly.
+Dates are posted on the Disabilities Services page of our website (view schedule).
+We highlight important differences between high school special education and college disabilities services, the student’s rights and responsibilities, procedures, documentation requirements, college expectations, types of supports available, advising options, and parent/family questions.
+To make your reservation, call Disabilities Services at 230-4000 x4132 or x4117.